01VCS/01/README.md

 Awesome commands:

-- '01 size' (Shows size of git repository. '-q' for quiet simpler output)
-- '01/git ignore <file/folder>' (Adds a file/folder to the .gitignore file, and git will not track it.)
+- `01/z1/git ignore <file/folder>` (Adds a file/folder to the .gitignore file, and git will not track it.)
-- '01 blm' (Migrate from 'master' to 'main' branch in a repo ✊🏿)
+- `01/z1 blm` (Migrate from 'master' to 'main' branch in a repo ✊🏿)
+- `01/z1 size` (Shows size of git repository. '-q' for quiet simpler output)

 Awesome commands for our git wrapper:

-- 'git init' (with 01, now it uses Rust)
-- 'git add -r <file/extension>' (Add files/extensions recursively!
+- `git add -r <file/extension>` (Add files/extensions recursively!
 Only one file per once.)
-- 'git unstage' (Tell what files you want to unstage/not to include in the next commit.)
+- `git unstage` (Tell what files you want to unstage/not to include in the next commit.)
+- `git init` (with 01, now it uses Rust)

 # Installing